 A large Euclidean distance from the centroid predicts that the new sample is likely to be an \textsc{anomaly} case.
-The definition of Euclidean distance grants the same weight to the deviations in different dimensions, which makes it only works well when the samples have a nearly isotropic distribution in the feature space.
-On the other hand, if the training data has a sparse distribution in one direction while they are clustered in another direction, the Euclidean distance cannot recognize this anisotropy property.
-This leads to the possibility that the \textsc{normal} and \textsc{anomaly} samples may have similar Euclidean distances and thus will be misclassified (Fig.~\ref{fig1}(b)).
+The definition of Euclidean distance grants the same weight to the deviations in different dimensions, which makes it only work well when the samples have a nearly isotropic distribution in the feature space.
+On the other hand, if the training data are widely distributed in one direction while clustered in another, the Euclidean distance cannot recognize this anisotropy property.
+This leads to the possibility that the \textsc{normal} and \textsc{anomaly} samples may have similar Euclidean distances and thus be misclassified.

-As a well-known technique of multivariate analysis, principal component analysis can reveal the inner structure of data.
-The PCA-based anomaly detection algorithm analyzes the distribution of the training data in the feature space and quantifies how well the inspected sample fits it.
-In this scheme, the anomaly score of $\vec{z}_{\rm test}$ is defined by proximity measure $f\left(\vec{z}_{\rm test}\right)$ \cite{liu_quantum_2018}, which compares the Euclidean distance $g\left(\vec{z}_{\rm test}\right)$ and the variance of the training data along the direction of $\vec{z}_{\rm test}$:
+To overcome this, one needs to analyze the distribution of the training data in the feature space and quantify how well the inspected sample fits it.
+This can be done by using the anomaly score defined by proximity measure $f\left(\vec{z}_{\rm test}\right)$ \cite{liu_quantum_2018}, which compares the Euclidean distance $g\left(\vec{z}_{\rm test}\right)$ and the variance of the training data along the direction of $\vec{z}_{\rm test}$: